Blockset™ product supports an interface to the third-party FlightGear flight

 MathWorks tests indicate that the operational stability of FlightGear is especially sensitive during startup.
-It is best to not move, resize, mouse over, overlap, or cover up the FlightGear window until the initial simulation scene appears after the startup splash screen fades out.
+It is best not to move, resize, mouse over, overlap, or cover up the FlightGear window until the initial simulation scene appears after the startup splash screen fades out.

-Aerospace Blockset supports FlightGear on a number of platforms
+Blockset supports FlightGear on several platforms (

-you start to use FlightGear.
+This table lists the properties to consider before you start to use FlightGear.

 |FlightGear Property||Folder Description||Platforms||Typical Location|

 |Linux||Folder into which you installed FlightGear|